M3WG/max-terra-game-engine/README.md

-# Match Terra Prototype
+# Match Terra prototype
-**Match Terra** is a strategy game combining elements of Minesweeper and Civilization.
+**Match Terra** is a hotseat strategy game for up to four players that combines elements of Minesweeper and Civilization.
-It supports up to four players in a hotseat multiplayer mode.

 ## Roadmap
 - Implement remaining alpha features